Date of Degree

 Copyright 2013 Angela Marie Arensdorf

 Arensdorf, Angela Marie.
 "The Mechanisms and Consequences of Gene Suppression During the Unfolded Protein Response."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.